Whether it's a broken bone or a complex, life-threatening illness, the Alberta Children's Hospital cares for more than 100,000 children every year.

 Create a fundraising page on KidsRadiothon.com

 It’s quick and easy to set up a page, either for yourself or a team!
-Set a fundraising goal and make that first donation to demonstrate your commitment to helping the kids at the Alberta Children’s Hospital.
+Set a fundraising goal and make that first donation to demonstrate your own commitment to helping the kids at the Alberta Children’s Hospital.
 Fundraising pages make it easy for you to reach out and inspire friends.

 Share your page with everyone you know